szczyglis-dev/py-gpt/docs/source/context.rst

 .. code-block:: ini

-   Config -> Settings -> Context -> Store tool calls in database
+   Config -> Settings -> Context -> Tools -> Store tool calls in database

 The available modes are: